 DESIGN PROCESS

-Teamwork, experimentation and continious learning guide my approach to problem-solving
+Teamwork, experimentation and iteration guide my approach to problem-solving

 Unpacking the brief